JettScythe/structs/README.md

 # structs
-practice with structs in golang
+practice with structs & pointers in golang